-From July onwards I will no longer be teaching drop-in, and I will aim to devise an acceptable way of charging, with some flexibility, that will require advance, non-returnable payments.
+From the autumn onwards I will no longer be teaching drop-in, and I will aim to devise an acceptable way of charging, with some flexibility, that will require advance, non-returnable payments.
 I cannot schedule effective lessons when I do not know who is coming, and I feel smaller committed numbers are better for us all than a larger pool of irregular attendees.
 I will be able to have some fluidity with time, and that should help – probably more frequent, slightly shorter classes, hopefully meaning that anyone missing a class can come to an alternative class that is not full.

 I will take a look at what others are doing and let you all know very shortly exactly what I am planning.